Recently Asked Questions

 Please let us know if we can elaborate further.

-4Q: I don't understand why Oracle - with a very attractive Economic Castle and a Dividend Cushion of 5.3 doesn't deserve a prominent place in the Valuentum portfolios.
+4Q: I don't understand why Oracle (ORCL)--with a very attractive Economic Castle and a Dividend Cushion of 5.3 doesn't deserve a prominent place in the Valuentum portfolios.

 4A: This is a great question because it hits at the heart of the difficult portfolio allocation decisions in managing the newsletter portfolios.
 We imagine that many members have similar questions about companies that they like, too: why aren't they part of the newsletter portfolios?

 In short, you are correct.
-Oracle is a fantastic business, has a strong Economic Castle, and fantastic dividend coverage.
-Shares are also undervalued, though the company's Valuentum Buying Index rating, which considers a 'market conviction' assessment through an evaluation of pricing strength, is not that great; part of the reason why we're not pushing to add it to the newsletter portfolios right now.
+Oracle is a fantastic business, has a strong Economic Castle rating, and fantastic dividend coverage.
+Shares are also undervalued (at the time of this writing), though the company's Valuentum Buying Index rating, which considers a 'market conviction' assessment through an evaluation of pricing strength, is not that great; part of the reason why we're not pushing to add it to the newsletter portfolios right now.

 That said, Oracle is a top consideration.
 The primary reason why Oracle, and many other top-rated companies, are not included in the newsletter portfolios may have nothing to do with them at all, and everything to do with the opportunity cost of investing.
 In the case of Oracle, for one, we're already quite tech-heavy in the newsletter portfolios, and it's difficult to argue with the fantastic performance of Apple and Microsoft the past few years.
 We like Oracle; we've just liked a few tech names better, but Oracle has done well, too.